 At higher doses, caffeine is known to cause jitters anxiety and general all around discomfort.
 For this reason scientists have found that 400 mg /day is the safest average dose of caffeine for adults.
 That would be around 3 eight-ounce cups of coffee or 8 cups of black tea.
 And on a side not scientists have also found that caffeine becomes toxic around 10 grams, which works out to be around 75 cups of coffee or 180 cups of black tea.
 However, the lethal limit does vary widely form person to person.

 Our best guess is that no one is consuming that much coffee in a day, well, maybe John Weaver.
 However, in case you are concerned about your caffeine consumption, here’s an interesting fact.
 Caffeine has a half-life of six hours, which means that half of the caffeine is absorbed within that time.
-So in order to consume a lethal dose of caffeine you would have to drink 75 cups within a six-hour time span.
-We would recommend that you go easy and just enjoy a few cups at a time.
+So in order to consume a lethal dose of caffeine you would have to drink 75 cups of coffee within a six-hour time span.
+We would recommend that you go easy and just enjoy a few cups of coffee at a time.